vagrant-tiger/geo2city/README.md

 # Overview

 The city information is from [addrparser](https://github.com/hsp8712/addrparser), it includes china's all province/city/region's code, center points, polyline points.
-It's based on GCJ-02. have use [go-bindata](https://github.com/jteeuwen/go-bindata) to convert binary file.
+It's based on GCJ-02.
 The Point-In-Polygon Algorithm is from [golang-geo](https://github.com/kellydunn/golang-geo)

 ## Install